Get ready for a journey of discovery, with a Bachelor of Science - Pathway to Teaching (Primary/ Secondary) at Western.

 Study in the Master of Teaching (Secondary)/(Primary) will concentrate on contemporary pedagogy to apply your discipline knowledge to a classroom setting.

-Completion of this course in 4.5 years involves study of the Master of Teaching component in 18 months in accelerated mode.
+Completion of this program in 4.5 years involves study of the Master of Teaching component in 18 months in accelerated mode.
 A Master of Teaching is also available in normal full-time mode over two years (or part-time equivalent).

 Depending on the major chosen, the Bachelor of Science component of this program is offered at Campbelltown, Hawkesbury and Parramatta campuses.